 I am a huge lover of salad.
 They’re my staple dinner dishes, especially in summer.
 Not all salads are created equal though.
-Nothing wrong with the basic iceberg lettuce, tomato and cucumber, but that is not my style.
+And while there’s nothing wrong with the basic iceberg lettuce, tomato and cucumber, that is not my style.
 I am a flavour fiend.
 Plain doesn’t do it for me.

 Salads in our household are not usually a side dish.
-Unless we’re having a braai or entertaining, they are usually our whole meal.
+Unless we’re having a braai or entertaining, they are usually our main meal.
 Whether they include meat or not, I like to pack in as many food groups as possible and load up on nutrients, while ensuring it’s filling and tastes delicious.
 Don’t forget minimal hands on time too.
-On hot summer evenings the last thing I want to do is spend a lot of time in front of a hot stove.

-This particular salad is has some North African / Middle Eastern notes and is totally vegan so suitable for anyone.
-Spicy roasted carrots and chickpeas drizzled with honey and sprinkled with flaked coconut.
-Mixed this with couscous (or quinoa if you prefer), and adorn with toasted almonds and pomegranate seeds.
-For some extra textural crunch, I’ve added mixed seeds, fresh herbs, and chopped baby spinach.
+This particular salad is has some North African / Middle Eastern notes and is so suitable for the whole family.
+Regulate the spice level according to your taste buds.
+Then drizzle the roasted carrots and chickpeas with a little seasonal honey or agave and sprinkle with flaked almonds and coconut.
+Mixed this with couscous (or quinoa if you prefer), and adorn with ruby red pomegranate seeds.
+For some extra textural crunch (and nutrients) I’ve added mixed seeds, fresh herbs, and chopped baby spinach.
 Definitely a feast of flavour and colour!

 Spicy Roasted Chickpea, Carrot and Couscous Salad